 Benjamin Franklin’s astute observation that “in this world nothing is certain but death and taxes” is as true today as ever.
 Fortunately, advances in the tools and techniques of estate planning in the decades since those famous words were spoken have enabled sophisticated tax or legal counsel to mitigate their effects.

 Blank Rome’s highly regarded trusts and estates practice represents clients in all aspects of estate and business planning, estate and trust administration, and estate and tax litigation.
-Our clients include entrepreneurs, Fortune 500 executives, professionals, and other high-net-worth individuals and their families as well as unmarried couples.
+Our clients include entrepreneurs, Fortune 500 executives, professionals, other high-net-worth individuals, and both traditional and nontraditional families.

 Our practice extends well beyond the preparation of traditional wills and trusts.
 We view ourselves as “family business advisors” whose collaboration with our clients’ accountants, investment advisors, financial planners, and life insurance professionals enables us to tailor the most appropriate and tax-effective plan for asset management, business succession planning, and the transmission of wealth to subsequent generations.
 Blank Rome advises clients in all aspects of their estate planning, including: individual and business tax matters, choice of business entity, business succession planning, intellectual property issues, family law issues (including pre- and post-nuptial agreements and estate and gift tax consequences of proposed divorce settlements); retirement benefit planning, insurance, and real estate issues.
 We employ the appropriate estate and business planning tools for our clients, which include:

 In addition to the sophisticated tax aspects of estate planning, our attorneys assist clients in fulfilling their non-tax incentives to estate planning and wealth preservation, such as liability concerns, centralized management of assets, and continuity in transfer of assets, especially in jurisdictions with stringent probate formalities, and creation of trusts for unmarried couples.

 Trust and Estate Administration

-Our team of experienced attorneys, paralegals, and fiduciary accountants works closely with executors, trustees, and beneficiaries to provide a smooth and orderly administration of trusts and estates.
+Our team of experienced attorneys and paralegals works closely with executors, trustees, and beneficiaries to provide a smooth and orderly administration of trusts and estates.
 We assist clients in the probate of wills and administration of estates and trusts, focusing on appropriate tax strategies in carrying out a decedent’s or other donor’s intentions for preservation of assets and transmission of wealth to subsequent generations.